cgomesu/nanopim4-satahat-fan/README.md

 ./pwm-fan.sh [OPTIONS]

   Options:
-    -c  st  Name of the PWM CHANNEL (e.g., pwm0, pwm1).
+    -c  str  Name of the PWM CHANNEL (e.g., pwm0, pwm1).
 Default: pwm0
-    -C  st  Name of the PWM CONTROLLER (e.g., pwmchip0, pwmchip1).
+    -C  str  Name of the PWM CONTROLLER (e.g., pwmchip0, pwmchip1).
 Default: pwmchip1
-    -d  in  Lowest DUTY CYCLE threshold (in percentage of the period).
-Default: 25 -D  in  Highest DUTY CYCLE threshold (in percentage of the period).
+    -d  int  Lowest DUTY CYCLE threshold (in percentage of the period).
+Default: 25 -D  int  Highest DUTY CYCLE threshold (in percentage of the period).
 Default: 100 -f       Fan runs at FULL SPEED all the time.
 If omitted (default), speed depends on temperature.
-    -F  in  TIME (in seconds) to run the fan at full speed during STARTUP.
+    -F  int  TIME (in seconds) to run the fan at full speed during STARTUP.
 Default: 60 -h       Show this HELP message.
-    -l  in  TIME (in seconds) to LOOP thermal reads.
+    -l  int  TIME (in seconds) to LOOP thermal reads.
 Lower means higher resolution but uses ever more resources.
-Default: 10 -m  st  Name of the DEVICE to MONITOR the temperature in the thermal sysfs interface.
-Default: soc -p  in  The fan PERIOD (in nanoseconds).
+Default: 10 -m  str  Name of the DEVICE to MONITOR the temperature in the thermal sysfs interface.
+Default: soc -p  int  The fan PERIOD (in nanoseconds).
 Default (30kHz): 30000000.
-    -s  in  The MAX SIZE of the TEMPERATURE ARRAY.
+    -s  int  The MAX SIZE of the TEMPERATURE ARRAY.
 Interval between data points is set by -l.
 Default (store last 1min data): 6.
-    -t  in  Lowest TEMPERATURE threshold (in Celsius).
+    -t  int  Lowest TEMPERATURE threshold (in Celsius).
 Lower temps set the fan speed to min.
-Default: 25 -T  in  Highest TEMPERATURE threshold (in Celsius).
+Default: 25 -T  int  Highest TEMPERATURE threshold (in Celsius).
 Higher temps set the fan speed to max.
 Default: 75

   If no options are provided, the script will run with default values.
   Defaults have been tested and optimized for the following hardware: